CHiPs44/YetAnotherPicoComputer/10-Inspirations.md

 - Implementation of reference design from chapter 3 of <https://datasheets.raspberrypi.com/rp2040/hardware-design-with-rp2040.pdf>
 - <https://shop.pimoroni.com/products/pimoroni-pico-vga-demo-base>
+- RGAB5515 output: 5 bits for red, green and blue, 1 bit for alpha / transparency

 ### __First thread about VGA__ on the __Raspberry Pi forums__

-- That's what interested me in this stuff, after I bought a couple Picos in early 2021 and then the VGA demo board
+- That's what interested me in this stuff, I bought a couple Picos in early 2021 and then the VGA demo board
 - <https://forums.raspberrypi.com/viewtopic.php?p=1829133>

 ### __HAGL__ by __tuupola__